openstack/nova/api-guide/source/server_concepts.rst

 Metadata API
 ------------

-Nova provides a metadata api for servers to retrieve server specific metadata.
+Nova provides a metadata API for servers to retrieve server specific metadata.
-Neutron ensures this metadata api can be accessed through a predefined ip address (169.254.169.254).
-For more details, see :nova-doc:`Metadata Service
+Neutron ensures this metadata API can be accessed through a predefined IP address, ``169.254.169.254``.
+For more details, refer to the :nova-doc:`user guide <user/metadata.html>`.
-<user/metadata-service.html>`.

 Config Drive
 ------------